Scattered clouds | 10 °C | Variable, 5.6 km/h

 Overseas memberships are also available with the criterion that the applicant has no permanent residence or place of business within the UK.

 The Secretary of Gullane Golf Club is responsible for the membership of the Club.

 The method of application is laid down in the rules of the Club as follows:

 (1) Candidates applying to become Ordinary, Country, Five Day, Overseas and Junior Members, shall be proposed and seconded respectively by two Ordinary Members, with a minimum of five years' membership each.
 A candidate and his proposer shall submit to the Secretary an application form as laid down by the Committee, together with the proposer's and seconder's letters of recommendation.

 (2) The process of Election shall be set by the Committee and published in the Bye-laws of the Club.

 No member may propose or second more than one applicant for the same category of membership within the same calendar year.
 In this instance a qualifying proposer and seconder may only propose or second one applicant for Ordinary (including Five Day then Ordinary) OR one applicant for Five Day membership.

 In addition to the proposer and seconder the application requires letters from a further two supporters who may be Ordinary, Five Day, Country, Overseas or Honorary Life Members of the Club with no restriction on the number of forms supported, time-scales between applications or minimum number of years of membership.

 For Junior membership the same process applies for proposer and seconder however the two additional supporters are not required.

-A specified number of residents permits are available to play courses No 2 and No 3 and the criteria to apply for a permit is that you must be a resident of the Parish of Dirleton and are not a member of a golf club within the Lothians area.
+A specified number of residents' permits are available to play courses No 2 and No 3 and the criteria to apply for a permit are that you must be a resident of the parish of Dirleton and not a member of a golf club within the Lothians area.